-ENGL 5000-Great Books (3-0-3)
+ENGL 5000 - Great Books

-A course exploring the concept of "Great Books," including the history and definition of the concepts both of "book" and of "greatness."
-Many texts (fiction and nonfiction, as well as poetic) will be read closely in probing these definitions.
-The texts will range globally, from the earliest examples of writing (including pre-literate, oral traditions) through the present.
-Texts will be read in English translation where necessary.
+A course exploring the concept of "Great Books," including history and definition of the concepts both of "book" and of "greatness."
+Many texts (fiction and nonfiction, as poetic) will be read closely in probing these definitions.
+The texts will range globally, from the earliest examples of of writing (including preliterate, oral traditions) through the present.
+Texts will be read in English translation necessary.
 Both canonic writers (e.g., Homer, Mary Shelley) and writers outside conventional definitions of the canon will be considered.

-ENGL 5020-Methods of Teaching English I (3-0-3)
+ENGL 5020 - Methods of Teaching English I

 Methods of Teaching English I: Teaching Literary Genres.
-This course prepares teacher candidates to become effective teachers of literature.
-Students will explore methods and literary texts as well as develop teaching materials and assessments for the English classroom.
+This course prepares teacher candidates to become effective teachers of literature at the secondary level.
+Students will explore the methods and literary texts vital to a secondary school curriculum in Language Arts.
+Students will also develop teaching materials appropriate for use in the high school classroom.

-ENGL 5030-Methods of Teaching English II (3-0-3)
+ENGL 5030 - Methods of Teaching English II

 Methods of Teaching English II: Principles of Writing Instruction.
-This course prepares teacher candidates to become effective teachers of writing.
-Students will explore the theory and methods of teaching writing vital to the English classroom.
-With emphasis on writing process and studies of language, candidates will develop appropriate teaching materials and assessments.
+This course prepares teacher candidates to become effective teachers of writing at the secondary level.
+Students will explore the theory and methods of teaching writing vital to a secondary school curriculum in language arts.
+With emphasis on writing process and studies of language, candidates will develop teaching materials appropriate for use in the high school classroom.

-ENGL 5100-Literary Theory (3-0-3)
+ENGL 5100 - Literary Theory

-This course surveys different schools and trends in literary criticism of the 20th century, including Russian Formalism, New Criticism, Structuralism, Deconstruction, Reader-Response criticism, Psychoanalytic Theory, Marxist criticism, New Historicism, Feminist literary criticism, Cultural Studies, and Postcolonial Studies.
+A course focusing on different schools and trends in literary criticism of the twentieth century, including Russian Formalism, New Criticism, Structuralism, Deconstruction, Reader-Response criticism, Psychoanalytic Theory, Marxist criticism, New Historicism, Feminist literary criticism, Cultural Studies, and Post-colonial Studies.

-ENGL 5114-Literature of the Adolescent Experience (3-0-3)
+ENGL 5114 - Lit of the Adolescent Experien